Khan/perseus/.changeset/many-penguins-hug.md

 "@khanacademy/perseus-editor": patch
 ---

-Refactor label image to use scoringData and userInput when scoring
+Refactor the LabelImage widget to separate out answers from userInput into scoringData